-DCT Core is now available for all Delphix customers with an active engine license.
-This edition of DCT grants access to a modern Continuous Data (CD) UI and read-only Continuous Compliance capabilities for up to two CD engines and one CC engine, along with critical platform features like DCT Tags and global access control.
-More information can be found in the DCT overview page.

-DCT support for Docker Compose deprecated with DCT version 13.0.0 (released in Jan 2024), starting a 12-month depreciation period for all Docker Compose deployments.
+- DCT Core is now available for all Delphix customers with an active license. - This edition of DCT grants access to a modern Continuous Data (CD) UI and read-only Continuous Compliance capabilities for up to two CD engines and one CC engine, along with critical platform features like DCT Tags and global access control.
+More information can be found in the DCT overview page. - It is highly recommended that new DCT installations are performed on Kubernetes, OpenShift, or the DCT Appliance. - DCT support for Docker Compose deprecated with DCT version 13.0.0 (released in Jan 2024), starting a 12-month depreciation period for all Docker Compose deployments.
 Support will be continued until January 2025.
-Production DCT workloads in Docker Compose are not supported.
-It is highly recommended that new DCT installations are performed on Kubernetes, OpenShift, or the Appliance OVA.

-DCT currently supports Continuous Compliance engines on version 6.0.13.0 and up, however, Delphix highly recommends upgrading Compliance engines up to version 20.0.0.0 before connecting them to DCT.
+Production DCT workloads in Docker Compose are not supported. - DCT currently supports Continuous Compliance engines on version 6.0.13.0 and up, however, Delphix highly recommends upgrading Compliance engines to version 20.0.0.0 before connecting them to DCT.
 Please see this technical bulletin for more details.